awsdocs/amazon-workspaces-user-guide/doc_source/client_troubleshooting.md

 + [I'm having trouble copying and pasting](#copy_paste)
 + [My screen is flickering or not updating properly, or my mouse isn't clicking in the right place](#screen_artifacts)

-## I didn't receive an email with my Amazon Workspaces registration code<a name="no-welcome-email"></a>
+## I didn't receive an email with my Amazon WorkSpaces registration code<a name="no-welcome-email"></a>

-Contact your Workspaces administrator for assistance\.
+Contact your WorkSpaces administrator for assistance\.

 ## The Amazon WorkSpaces Application Manager client application isn't appearing on my Windows WorkSpace desktop<a name="no-wam-client"></a>